-Ms. Lim was an independent non-executive director of On Real International Holdings Limited (a company listed on GEM (stock code: 8245)) from September 2015 to March 2016.
+Ms. Lim was an independent non-executive director of On Real International Holdings Limited (now known as Shanyu Group Holdings Company Limited, a company listed on GEM of the Stock Exchange (stock code: 8245)) from September 2015 to March 2016.

-Mr. Poon Lai Yin Michael ("Mr. Poon"), aged 51, was appointed as an independent non-executive Director on 10 September 2019.
+Mr. Poon Lai Yin Michael ("Mr. Poon"), aged 53, was appointed as an independent non-executive Director on 10 September 2019.
 He is the chairman of the remuneration committee and a member of the audit committee and the nomination committee.

 Mr. Poon has over 20 years of experience in financial reporting, business advisory, auditing and accounting.
-Since August 2017, Mr. Poon has been the executive director of Huakang Biomedical Holdings Company Limited (a company listed on GEM (stock code: 8622)).
+Since August 2017, Mr. Poon has been the executive director of Huakang Biomedical Holdings Company Limited (a company listed on GEM of the Stock Exchange (stock code: 8622)).
 He is the founder and has been a director of Integrity Partners Capital Company Limited since April 2013.
 From November 2000 to March 2002, he worked at Arthur Andersen & Co. as a senior accountant.
 From February 2000 to November 2000, he worked at K. L. Lee & Partners C.P.A.
 Limited as an audit senior.
 From March 1997 to June 1999, he worked at Ho & Au Yeung and his last position was an audit semi-senior.
 From March 1995 to February 1997, he worked at Chan Chak Chung & Co. and his last position was an audit senior.

-Since June 2019, Mr. Poon has been an independent non-executive director of Niche-Tech Semiconductor Materials Limited (a company listed on GEM (stock code: 8490)).
-Since March 2019, Mr. Poon has been an independent non-executive director of Teamway International Group Holdings Limited (a company listed on the Main Board (stock code: 1239)).
+Since June 2019, Mr. Poon has been an independent non-executive director of Niche-Tech Semiconductor Materials Limited (a company listed on GEM of the Stock Exchange (stock code: 8490)).
 Mr. Poon has also been an independent non-executive director of Cityneon Holdings Limited (a company previously listed on the main board of the Singapore Exchange Limited) since August 2017.
-He has been an independent non-executive director of Smartac International Holdings Limited (a company listed on the Main Board (stock code: 395)) from January 2010 to February 2023.
-Mr. Poon was an independent non-executive director of China Uptown Group Company Limited (a company listed on the Main Board (stock code: 2330)) from November 2006 to June 2022.
+Mr. Poon was an independent non-executive director of Teamway International Group Holdings Limited (a company listed on the Main Board of the Stock Exchange (Stock code: 1239)) from March 2019 to November 2023.
+Mr. Poon was an independent non-executive director of China Uptown Group Company Limited (a company listed on the Main Board of the Stock Exchange (stock code: 2330)) from November 2006 to June 2022.

-Mr. Poon obtained a bachelor's degree in administrative studies from York University, Canada in June 1995, a master's degree in practising accounting from Monash University, Australia in July 1998 and an executive master of business administration from City University of Hong Kong in October 2022.
+Mr. Poon obtained a bachelor's degree in administrative studies from York University, Canada in June 1995, a master's degree in practising accounting from Monash University, Australia in July 1998, an executive master of business administration from City University of Hong Kong in October 2022 and Master of Public Administration from TsingHua University, China in January 2024.
 Mr. Poon has been a Fellow member of the Hong Kong Institute of Certified Public Accountant since July 2009, and a member of CPA Australia since March 2000.
 Mr. Poon passed the qualification examination of Asset Management Association of China (中國證券投資基金業協會從業資格考試) in 2016.
 In December 2022, Mr. Poon awarded the title of certified Environmental, Social and Governance Analyst (CESGA) from the European Federation of Financial Analysts Societies.

-Dr. Wong Ho Ki ("Dr. Wong"), aged 45, was appointed as an independent non-executive Director on 10 September 2019.
+Dr. Wong Ho Ki ("Dr. Wong"), aged 47, was appointed as an independent non-executive Director on 10 September 2019.
 He is a member of the audit committee, the nomination committee and the remuneration committee.